gauravkukade/fin-blog/_pages/about.md

 permalink: /about/
 ---

-The blog about personal finance, investing and saving money.
+The blog is about personal finance, investing and saving money.

 Many people seek guidance about personal finance, investing, and saving money because they may not fully understand how to manage their money effectively.